What will

 Antilia is the most expensive residential building in Mumbai, India, home to the billionaire mogul Mukesh Ambani and his family.
 India, 2019

-When considering the upper classes of Brazil, India and Indonesia, AC adoption approaches 100%.
-AC use can exceed 5,000 kilowatt-hours per household per year, equivalent to the total electricity consumed by an average Italian family.
+When considering the upper classes of Brazil, India and Indonesia's households, AC adoption approaches 100%.
+The related AC use in these households can exceed 5,000 kilowatt-hours per year, equivalent to the total electricity consumed by an average Italian family.

 60% 30°C